Overview of Dynamics 365 Remote Assist on HoloLens and HoloLens 2

 - (Optional) To connect to Dynamics 365 Field Service from within Dynamics 365 Remote Assist, you'll need a Dynamics 365 license.

-- Know your credentials for signing into the HoloLens and Remote Assist.
+- Know your credentials for signing into the HoloLens and Dynamics 365 Remote Assist.

-- Remote Assist is installed on your HoloLens or HoloLens 2.
+- Dynamics 365 Remote Assist is installed on your HoloLens or HoloLens 2.

 HoloLens offers several ways to interact with holograms as you navigate the device and various applications.
 Read the HoloLens basics guide to learn how to: